Pulled Apart - Part XIV: DevExpress

 Enum + Grid + Images = Headache

-imageI have an enum for the podcast state and rather than show the text, which is the default, I want to show an image on the cell.
-However this is not the easiest thing to figure out since there is no designer support for this Sad smile However you can do most of this in the designer and then only need one line of code per enum value Smile.
+imageI have an enum for the podcast state and, rather than show the text—which is the default—I want to show an image in the cell.
+However, this isn’t the easiest thing to figure out, as there’s no designer support for this 🙁.
+However, you can do most of this in the designer and then only need one line of code per enum value 😊.

 Step 1

-Set the Column Edit property of the column to an ImageComboxBoxEdit: image
+Set the Column Edit property of the column to an ImageComboBoxEdit: image

 Step 3

-Now all you need to do is add the item values for the editor in code using the Items.Add method, which takes an ImageComboBoxItem.
-That class has some overloads which accept an Object for the value and here you can put in the enum value.
-Once this is done it all works fantastically.
+Now, all you need to do is add the item values for the editor in code using the _Items.Add method, which takes an ImageComboBoxItem.
+That class has overloads that accept an Object for the value, and here you can put in the enum value.
+Once this is done, it all works fantastically.

-You’ll note in the demo code below that I have an image index of –1 for the first item, this is so that no image is shown!
+You’ll note in the demo code below that I have an image index of -1 for the first item—that’s so no image is shown!

 editor.Items.Add(new ImageComboBoxItem("None", PodcastState.None, -1));